 \subsection{Opacity from a radially varying dust-to-gas ratio}

 Now that we have explored the effect of a radially varying dust size distribution on the Rosseland mean opacity per gram of dust, we can account for the radially varying dust-to-gas ratio $\epsilon$.
 As noted earlier, we assume that the contribution of the gas opacity to \kr is negligible.
 The dust-to-gas ratio (or metallicity) is typically fixed to a single global value \citep[e.g.][]{Bitsch2015, Mordasini2018}.
 However, this ratio can change radially as dust abundance evolves.
-Here we use our simulations to explore how the distribution of dust evolves in time as a function of assumed disk properties such as the turbulence strength $\alpha_{\mathrm{t}}$ and \vfrag.
+Here we use our simulations to explore how the distribution of dust evolves in time as a function of assumed disk properties such as the turbulence strength \alphat and \vfrag.

 We begin our simulation with a globally uniform $\epsilon = 0.01$ and show the resulting vertically integrated dust-to-gas ratio ($\epsilon = \Sigma_{\mathrm{d}} / \Sigma_{\mathrm{g}}$) at time $t = 1$ Myr for our fiducial model in the bottom panel of Figure~\ref{fig:fiducial_size_dist}.
-As grains begin to grow and their Stokes number increases, they face a stronger headwind from the gas and start drifting towards the star.
+As grains begin to grow and their Stokes number increases, they face a stronger headwind from the gas and start drifting towards the star (see \citealp{Birnstiel2012} for a more detailed discussion on how the dust-to-gas ratio evolves in the disk).
 In the outermost regions of the disk ($\gtrsim 100$ au), the grain growth rate is so slow that particles do not reach the drift barrier, i.e. they do not drift very efficiently. $\epsilon$ far out does not evolve significantly and only decreases slowly as one moves closer to 100 au.